Pfzuo/Path-Hashing/README.md

 > We use the xxHash as an example of the hash function in the implementation code.
 After cloning the repository, the hash function can be modified to fit your needs.

+## The Path Hashing Paper

+Pengfei Zuo and Yu Hua, "A Write-friendly Hashing Scheme for Non-volatile Memory Systems", submitted to MSST 2017.